Want personalized recommendations?

 CNA Education and Training

 To become a CNA, you must complete a state-approved nursing assistant training program.
 These programs are typically offered by community colleges, vocational schools, and healthcare facilities.
-The training programs usually last for a few weeks to a few months and include both classroom instruction and hands-on clinical experience.
-After completing the training, you must pass a competency exam to become certified.
+The training programs last an average of 4 weeks to a few months and include both classroom instruction and hands-on clinical experience.
+After completing the training, you must pass the CNA certification exam to become certified and registered in the nurse aid registry of your state.

 Dental Assistant Education and Training